It never fails… as soon as my babies hit the 12 month mark, I start longing for a newborn in the house again.

 Herbs That Decrease Breastmilk Production

-To read more about using herbs when nursing, click here to view Earth Mama Angel Baby’s free “Herbs & Breastfeeding” ebook.
+To read more about using herbs when nursing, click here to view Earth Mama Angel Baby’s “Herbs & Breastfeeding” article.

 My Personal Mama’s Milk Blend